kwaldenphd/bits-bytes/README.md

 ### Final Questions

-QX: Take a moment to explain the difference between the decimal digit, the hex representation, and ASCII code in your own words.
+Q8: Take a moment to explain the difference between the decimal digit, the hex representation, and ASCII code in your own words.

-QX: Using the definitions of physical, logical, and conceptual objects from page 1, explain these layers of a digital object in your own works, referring to the helloworld examples and your experience using the hex editor.
+Q9: Using the definitions of physical, logical, and conceptual objects from page 1, explain these layers of a digital object in your own works, referring to the helloworld examples and your experience using the hex editor.